 Pinpointing the various ways through which negativity increase conflict when dealing with the main issues.

 The final stage is when the couples are shown ways of adopting new communication methods to voice their problems and come up with new solutions.
-Finally, the couple, family, or individual learn how they can use their newly acquired skills outside of the therapy session.
+Finally, the couple, family, or individual learn how they can use their newly acquired skills outside of the counseling session.

-- EFT Can Improve Your Romantic Relationships
+Emotionally Focused Therapy Can Improve All Of Your Romantic Relationships

 When couples are dealing with significant issues, there may be feelings of anger and resentment.
-Through EFT, couples are more aware of the present emotions, the effect they have on the relationship, and how they can overcome the issues.
+Through EFT, couples are more aware of the present feelings, the effect they have on the relationship, and how they can overcome the issues.
 It will help them to have a stronger bond.

 Although the western world views independence even in relationships as being strong, one must accept that having secure attachment helps in having a strong and fulfilling relationship.
 You are human and having a secure bond helps one to feel more positive towards life.
-EFT can help with this.

-- EFT Can Make You A Stronger Person
+Emotionally Focused Therapy Can Make You A Stronger Person

 Emotionally focused therapy can also work on individuals.
-It can help rectify an individual's emotional experiences during therapy to help the person become more secure when dealing with others.
+It can help rectify an individual's experiences during counseling to help the person become more secure when dealing with others.
 During the study of attachment theory, you will realize that EFT provides individuals with ways of dealing with their depression and anxiety.

-EFT therapy can help individuals to expand and broaden their emotional responses in their key relationships in life.
+This therapy can help individuals to expand and broaden their responses in their key relationships in life.
 Besides, it can improve a person's level interactions and aide in creating new interactions or relationships.
 It is a successful way of dealing with an individual's stressors such as trauma borderline personalities, anxiety, eating disorders, or unpleasant childhood experiences.

-- EFT Can Improve Family Communication
+Emotionally Focused Therapy Can Improve Family Communication

 In the family setting, EFT may be useful in dealing with issues such as the following: behavioral problems in teens, divorce, and handling of blended families.

-- EFT Can Solve Major Issues
+EFT Can Solve Major Issues

 Emotionally focused therapy can be used to solve the following issues: